BorgwardtLab/fMRI_Cubical_Persistence/README.md

 ## Age prediction experiment

+This reproduces Figure 1e in the paper.
-To run the calculations, call the `predict_age.py` script on different input data sets.
-The script is sufficiently smart to automatically use the appropriate fitting method based on the input data:
+To run the corresponding calculations, call the `predict_age.py` script on different input data sets.
+The script is sufficiently smart to automatically use the appropriate fitting method based on the input
+data:

     # For the baseline-tt and baseline-pp experiments, respectively.
 For
     # both experiments, other brain masks are also available.